Cray-HPE/docs-csm/operations/utility_storage/Collect_Information_About_the_Ceph_Cluster.md

 }
 ```

-### List Storage Pools
+### List storage pools

-List the storage pools with the following commands:
+List the storage pools with the following command:

 ```bash
 ceph osd lspools